RakshaHarishAccount/SnowFlake-Demo/README.md

 ## To Do

+1. Implement SnowPark with Python
-1. Add another CSV source to show multiple table ingestion
+2. Add another CSV source to show multiple table ingestion
-2. Implement SnowPark with Python
+3. Time-Travel scenario implementation in 7th SQL file